-- Increased peak hour frequencies on key urban routes. - Supporting community transport options for Golden Bay, and Hira. - Bus priority measures, with the inclusion of any priority measures from the Nelson Future Access Project and Richmond Programme Business Case.
+- Increased peak hour frequencies on key urban routes. - Supporting community transport options for Golden Bay, and Hira. - Park and ride facility in Tasman. - Bus priority measures, with the inclusion of any priority measures from the Nelson Future Access Project and Richmond Programme Business Case.